patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 * To implement this functionality, I did another deep dive into EMADE, this time into some of the core functionality of creating the objects that would eventually be used for the evolutionary process and to evaluate individuals.
 * To start, I added a method into data.py titled "load_qa_textdata_from_file".
 This function is similar to "load_textdata_from_file", but it accounts for two pieces of data that need loaded and represented in the individuals' trees separately, the context and query.
 This design isn't perfect; it isn't very re-usable for other projects that will use multiple data pairs.
 We can improve on this design as the semester progresses.
 * The code I wrote for "load_qa_textdata_from_file" is shown below.
+The entire modified file "data.py" is accessible here: https://drive.google.com/file/d/10JjfNUzw98tY6Y_V4I_0IKjfos0wWdOO/view?usp=sharing
 * <img width="826" alt="Screen Shot 2021-10-06 at 9 17 08 PM" src="https://github.gatech.edu/storage/user/27405/files/d4c43798-803c-49ca-9eb2-847f510e4cb4">
 * Next, I began testing where the code would be ran from, in EMADE.py.
 It directly takes in a load_function from the xml file based off of the type of data.
 So, I set the type of data in a new xml file called input_squad.xml, based off of input_amzn.xml, to be "qatextdata", and had this type of data map to the "load_qa_textdata_from_file" function I made.
+The code I changed is visible below, and the entire modified file is accessible here: https://drive.google.com/file/d/11fuaMtMTbjcdmpRyq8LRHsEd6TZGSxUE/view?usp=sharing
 * <img width="1022" alt="Screen Shot 2021-10-06 at 9 18 14 PM" src="https://github.gatech.edu/storage/user/27405/files/d1634596-7da5-4dd8-a46a-c7ba5d79b1bb">
-* After this, however, I did run into an architectural problem after this.
+* After this, however, when testing this with standalone_tree_evaluator.py, I did run into an architectural problem after this.
 EMADE only stores one list of EMADE Data pairs for each fold, stored as the "dataPairArray".
 We would have to modify many other parts if we were to add another array.
 This is an issue we will have to discuss at the coming meeting.

 ## Week 5
 ### General Meeting Notes